-When I joined, the centre was aware that I wanted to compete.
-Once they'd seen how I could ride we started working on a dressage test, with the aim of attending a qualifying competition at Hicksted in May 2020.
-This was an RDA specific competition and if I qualified, I would go to the championships at Heartbury in July 2020.
-Sadly, in March Covid-19 put a stop to my hopes of competing at Hicksted as the competition was cancelled.
-I was extremely disappointed, as my coach and I had put in so much hard work to get ready for the competition.
-The riding centre was also closed due to Covid and I stopped riding for almost 6 months.
-I wondered, if I would ever get back to riding and was extremely anxious.
-My mental health suffered, due to not being able to do both the exercise and the stress release to the website, for marking by an exclusive dressage judge.
+In early October, during one of my lessons, my coach mentioned to me that a website called Dressage Anywhere were running some online competitions and there was an RDA specific class.
+She asked if I would be interested in entering and after some discussion, I said yes.
+During our next lesson we focused on perfecting the test - thankfully it was a test I had already learnt for Hicksted - and the following lesson I was due to perform the test.
+The test would be filmed and then uploaded to the website, for marking by an exclusive dressage judge.
 On the day of the test, I was extremely nervous and was unsure how I would perform in the test.
 Upon arriving at the riding centre, I was told the horse I had practised the test on was not available, so I had to switch to a different horse.
 Thankfully he was a lovely 15hh cob called Bomber, who I have spent a lot of time riding, however this change made me even more anxious.
 I can only ride accurately, because I have the markers around the outside of the arena called for me by a sighted person.
 I use these calls to know where I am in the arena.
 As well as by counting the horse's strides between each marker, and in each gate, I am able to perform each movement in accordance with the test.
 As I was riding a different horse, we had to do a quick recalculation and readjustment as Bomber is a bigger horse, with a bigger stride than my previous horse.
 After this was done, the test began.